DSP Basics: Signal generation

 plot(t, sine_wave, title = "Синусоида частотой 10 Гц")

-We can generate several sinusoids with different amplitudes, frequencies and initial phases with one line of code.
-To do this, let's set these parameters as vectors.
-The resulting variable three_sines will already be a 500x3 matrix.
-We can pass it to the function plot for simultaneous display of three graphs on the same axes:
+With one line of code, we can generate several sinusoids with different amplitudes, frequencies, and initial phases.
+To do this, we will set these parameters as vectors.
+The resulting variable three_sines it will already be a 500x3 matrix.
+We can pass it to functions plot for simultaneous display of three graphs on the same axes:

 three_sines = [1.4 0.6 1] .* sin.(2*pi*t.*[10 15 30] .+ [pi/4 0 pi/6]);